Many of our communities offer virtual tours. Call us now to schedule.

 Cost of Living

-The neighborhood in which a facility is based might have a big impact on the cost of care.
+The neighborhood in which a community is based might have a big impact on the cost of care.
 Cost of living is a big influence when selecting which location meets the needs of your loved one.
 The median home value in Caldwell is about $120,638 and the median rent is $857 a month.
 The rent burden for Caldwell is around 20.8% of the average monthly income.

 Demographics and Values